cisco/mindmeld/docs/source/generate_representative_training_data.rst

   Can you check if the {Main St|store_name} store is open on {Sunday|sys:date}?
   ...

 This file illustrates the annotation scheme for inline entities.
-As you might recall, from :ref:`section 4 <define-hierarchy>`, the ``get_store_hours`` intent supports the two entity types: ``store_name`` and ``date``.
+As you might recall, from :doc:`step 3 <define_the_hierarchy>`, the ``get_store_hours`` intent supports the two entity types: ``store_name`` and ``date``.
 As you can see in this example, each inline entity is appended by the pipe character followed by its associated entity type (e.g. :keyword:`|store_name`).
 The entire expression is then enclosed in curly braces, :keyword:`{Elm Street|store_name}`.
-You might also recall from :ref:`section 4 <define-hierarchy>` that certain entities, such as ``date``, are built-in or system-defined entities.
+You might also recall from :doc:`step 3 <define_the_hierarchy>` that certain entities, such as ``date``, are built-in or system-defined entities.
 As you can see in the snippet above, annotations for system entity names begin with :keyword:`sys:`.
 This simple annotation scheme provides a convenient way to label entities in order to derive the training data required to train the entity recognizer models.

 Labeled queries can also be used to train role classification models.
 This is not a requirement for our Kwik-E-Mart application, but to illustrate how it might work, consider the following user query: